Red-Frontier/RedFrontier/Readme.md

 Both Rubicon rover missions have been completely overhauled.
 Rubicon 8 and Rubicon 10 now deploy fully equipped survey rovers with a scanning arm, surface scanner, and a complete instrument suite for seismic, thermal, and pressure measurements.
-Each mission generates randomized waypointed survey sites and requires instruments to be run at each location, not just anywhere in the biome.
+Each mission generates random waypointed survey sites and requires instruments to be run at each location, not just anywhere in the biome.

 <img width="1325" height="650" alt="image" src="https://github.com/user-attachments/assets/57f6da3f-854e-49e3-876a-38d1bf60cc92" />